Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 @section occt_modat_0 Introduction

 Modeling Data supplies data structures to represent 2D and 3D geometric models.

 This manual explains how to use Modeling Data.
-For advanced information on modeling data, see our offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>
+For advanced information on modeling data, see our offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>.

 @section occt_modat_1 Geometry Utilities

 Geometry Utilities provide the following services:
   * Creation of shapes by interpolation and approximation
   * Direct construction of shapes
-  * Conversion of curves and surfaces to Bspline curves and surfaces
+  * Conversion of curves and surfaces to BSpline curves and surfaces
   * Computation of the coordinates of points on 2D and 3D curves
   * Calculation of extrema between shapes.

 @subsection occt_modat_1_1 Interpolations and Approximations

 In modeling, it is often required to approximate or interpolate points into curves and surfaces.
 In interpolation, the process is complete when the curve or surface passes through all the points; in approximation, when it is as close to these points as possible.

-This component provides both high and low level services to approximate or interpolate points into curves and surfaces.
-The lower level services allow performing parallel approximation of groups of points into groups of Bezier or B-spline curves.
+Approximation of Curves and Surfaces groups together a variety of functions used in 2D and 3D geometry for:
+  * the interpolation of a set of 2D points using a 2D BSpline or Bezier curve;
+  * the approximation of a set of 2D points using a 2D BSpline or Bezier curve;
+  * the interpolation of a set of 3D points using a 3D BSpline or Bezier curve, or a BSpline surface;
+  * the approximation of a set of 3D points using a 3D BSpline or Bezier curve, or a BSpline surface.

+You can program approximations in two ways:

+  * Using high-level functions, designed to provide a simple method for obtaining approximations with minimal programming,
+  * Using low-level functions, designed for users requiring more control over the approximations.

 @subsubsection occt_modat_1_1_1 Analysis of a set of points

-The class *PEquation* from  *GProp* package allows analyzng a collection or cloud of points and verifying if they are coincident, collinear or coplanar within a given precision.
+The class *PEquation* from  *GProp* package allows analyzing a collection or cloud of points and verifying if they are coincident, collinear or coplanar within a given precision.
 If they are, the algorithm computes the mean point, the mean line or the mean plane of the points.
 If they are not, the algorithm computes the minimal box, which includes all the points.

 @subsubsection occt_modat_1_1_2 Basic Interpolation and Approximation